The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.

 Letting go of dependency allows innovation and new business models to flourish.
 When Airbnb and Uber let go of their need to own and control hotels and taxis they freed themselves to transform entire industries.

 In this time of churning, the old rules are breaking down.
-Now we have a choice: either to restrict ourselves with the old dependencies, “Because that is how it’s always been.”
-Or to do it anyway and in the process not only make ourselves antifragile, but also put ourselves back in control of what we do and don’t do, become who we most want to become, and create the world we most want to create.
+This presents us with a choice: either to restrict ourselves with the old dependencies, “Because that is how it’s always been.”
+Or to do it anyway and put ourselves fully in control of what we choose to do and not to do.

 Are you holding yourself back from achieving something that matters to you because you expect or require other people to behave in a certain way?
 What would happen if you did it anyway?
-What would happen if somebody else did it anyway, without you?
+What would happen if somebody else did it anyway, before you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.